To put it simply, it depends! Lots of factors come into play when deciding what type of pallet rack best suits your operation.

 - Column size determined by capacity needed

-- Capacity of uprights determined by spacing of beams – spacing beams far apart can create bends in the uprights, closer together makes it stronger
+- The capacity of uprights determined by the spacing of beams – spacing beams far apart can create bends in the uprights, closer together makes it stronger

 - Gauge determined by capacity needed